collectd – The system statistics collection daemon

 What does collectd do?

-collectd gathers statistics about the system it is running on and stores this information.
-Those statistics can then be used to find current performance bottlenecks (i.e. performance analysis) and predict future system load (i.e. capacity planning).
+collectd gathers metrics from various sources, e.g. the operating system, applications, logfiles and external devices, and stores this information or makes it available over the network.
+Those statistics can be used to monitor systems, find performance bottlenecks (i.e. performance analysis) and predict future system load (i.e. capacity planning).
 Or if you just want pretty graphs of your private server and are fed up with some homegrown solution you're at the right place, too ;).

-Usually one graph says more than a thousand words, so here's a graph showing the CPU utilization of a system over the last 60 minutes:
+A graph can say more than a thousand words, so here's a graph showing the CPU utilization of a system over the last 60 minutes:

 There are other free, open source projects that are similar to collectd – a few links are listed on the related sites page.
 So why should you use collectd?
 There are some key differences we think set collectd apart.
 For one, it's written in C for performance and portability, allowing it to run on systems without scripting language or cron daemon, such as embedded systems.
-At the same time it includes optimizations and features to handle hundreds of thousands of data sets.
-It comes with over 90 plugins which range from standard cases to very specialized and advanced topics.
+For example, collectd is popular on OpenWrt, a Linux distribution for home routers.
+At the same time it includes optimizations and features to handle hundreds of thousands of metrics.
+The daemon comes with over 100 plugins which range from standard cases to very specialized and advanced topics.
 It provides powerful networking features and is extensible in numerous ways.
 Last but not least: collectd is actively developed and supported and well documented.
 A more complete list of features is available.

 While collectd can do a lot for you and your administrative needs, there are limits to what it does: